MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/views.md

 ---
 title: "Xamarin.Forms Views"
-description: "Xamarin.Forms views are the building blocks of cross-platform mobile user interfaces." ms.prod: xamarin ms.assetid: AC070686-A423-4A98-8BB6-0B9F94C062CC ms.technology: xamarin-forms
+description: "Xamarin.Forms views are the building blocks of cross-platform mobile user interfaces.
+This article lists the views that are included in Xamarin.Forms." ms.prod: xamarin ms.assetid: AC070686-A423-4A98-8BB6-0B9F94C062CC ms.technology: xamarin-forms